Austin Chapman: Advocacy for Canberra

 Chapman had a significant role during the selection of Australia's national capital site, Canberra.
 A strong advocate for the rival site of Dalgety—legislated as the capital site by the Seat of Government Act 1904—he stated in August 1906 that, "I will defend Dalgety to the end.
 Any change from the selection already made can only be achieved over my political corpse."

 In early 1908, he conceded that Canberra was "the second best site, but Dalgety easily stands first."
 As the process finally reached its conclusion, later in 1908, Chapman was suffering ill health.
 In his absence, although he had been paired for the ballots so as not to prejudice the outcome, at the ninth ballot Dalgety went down to Yass-Canberra by 39 votes to 33.

 However, once Canberra had been selected, Chapman strenuously advocated the development of the site on the Molonglo River near Queanbeyan, which like Dalgety was in his electorate.
+He became "a fanatical, and yet an effective, advocate of the transfer of the federal capital to Canberra", at a time when there was pressure on the federal government to postpone construction activities and remain in Melbourne for reasons of cost.
 The success of his efforts benefited many of his friends who owned land in the area, and also greatly boosted trade in Queanbeyan, the nearest town to the site.
-He was still MP for Eden-Monaro at the time of his death in Sydney on 12 January 1926 of cerebro-vascular disease, before he could sit in the first Parliament House in Canberra, which opened in May 1927.
-He was survived by his wife, two daughters and two sons, James Austin Chapman and John Austin Chapman who both became distinguished soldiers.
+He was still MP for Eden-Monaro at the time of his death, which occurred in 1926 before he could sit in the first Parliament House in Canberra, which opened in May 1927.

+Personal life

+In 1894, Chapman married Catherine O'Brien, the daughter of a cattle station owner.
+The couple had four children including James Austin Chapman and John Austin Chapman who both became distinguished soldiers.
+He died of cerebrovascular disease in Sydney on 12 January 1926, aged 61.
 The Canberra suburb of Chapman was named after him.

+Chapman was one of the few Roman Catholic MPs outside of the Labor Party during his political career.
+In 1902, while accompanying Edmund Barton to the coronation of Edward VII and Alexandra, he received an audience before Pope Leo XIII in Rome.